Jewish Motorcyclists Alliance: Philosophy

 "As individuals, we share the fundamental passion to ride motorcycles, but we are drawn to each of our own clubs by our common faith and heritage as members of the Jewish faith.

 The common thread is our religion, regardless of the degree and manner in which we choose to observe the Jewish faith.
-The admission of a prospective club for membership into the JMA is not predicated upon the degree to which the members of a Jewish club observes or practices the Jewish faith, or by the brands of motorcycles that its members may ride."
+The admission of a prospective club for membership into the JMA is not predicated upon the degree to which the members of a Jewish club observe or practices the Jewish faith, or by the brands of motorcycles that its members may ride."

 Mission

-The mission of the Jewish Motorcyclists Alliance, and by extension the forum is to create a global internet environment whereby members of the Jewish faith who ride motorcycles can congregate to share and exchange ideas and opinions about matters of concern to the Jewish community at large, as well as issues specifically concerning motorcycles and motorcycle riding.
+The mission of the Jewish Motorcyclists Alliance, is to create a global environment whereby members of the Jewish faith who ride motorcycles can congregate to share and exchange ideas and opinions about matters of concern to the Jewish community at large, as well as issues specifically concerning motorcycles and motorcycle riding.

+The JMA is a 501c3 organization and has raised thousands of dollars to support Holocaust remembrance and education efforts throughout North America.